tezizzm/DotNetCoreWorkshop/Exercises/Exercise #3 Discovery/instructions.md

         using Steeltoe.Discovery.Client;
         ```

-   2. In the ConfigureServices method use an extension method to add the discovery client to the DI Container with the following line of code.
-This extension methods adds the Discovery Services to the service container.
+   2. In the CreateHostBuilder method add the following line before the `webBuilder.UseStartup<Startup>();` call to configure the service discovery client

         ```c#
-        services.AddDiscoveryClient(Configuration);
-        ```

-   3. In the Configure method add the discovery client to the middleware pipeline by adding the following code snippet.
-This code configures the pipeline for the discovery client.

-        ```c#
-        app.UseDiscoveryClient();
+        webBuilder.AddDiscoveryClient();
         ```

 3. In the root directory navigate to the appsettings.json file and add an entry for eureka like the below snippet.
 These settings tell Eureka to register our service instance with the Eureka Server